Philosophy of mind: Computer science

 Computer science concerns itself with the automatic processing of information (or at least with physical systems of symbols to which information is assigned) by means of such things as computers.
 From the beginning, computer programmers have been able to develop programs that permit computers to carry out tasks for which organic beings need a mind.
 A simple example is multiplication.
 It is not clear whether computers could be said to have a mind.
 Could they, someday, come to have what we call a mind?
 This question has been propelled into the forefront of much philosophical debate because of investigations in the field of artificial intelligence (AI).

 Within AI, it is common to distinguish between a modest research program and a more ambitious one: this distinction was coined by John Searle in terms of a weak AI and strong AI.
 The exclusive objective of "weak AI", according to Searle, is the successful simulation of mental states, with no attempt to make computers become conscious or aware, etc. The objective of strong AI, on the contrary, is a computer with consciousness similar to that of human beings.
 The program of strong AI goes back to one of the pioneers of computation Alan Turing.
 As an answer to the question "Can computers think?", he formulated the famous Turing test.
 Turing believed that a computer could be said to "think" when, if placed in a room by itself next to another room that contained a human being and with the same questions being asked of both the computer and the human being by a third party human being, the computer's responses turned out to be indistinguishable from those of the human.
 Essentially, Turing's view of machine intelligence followed the behaviourist model of the mind—intelligence is as intelligence does.
 The Turing test has received many criticisms, among which the most famous is probably the Chinese room thought experiment formulated by Searle.
+A claim made by Searle is that computers lack semantics.
+Searle argues that simulating cognition is not the same as instantiating cognition.

 The question about the possible sensitivity (qualia) of computers or robots still remains open.
 Some computer scientists believe that the specialty of AI can still make new contributions to the resolution of the "mind–body problem".
 They suggest that based on the reciprocal influences between software and hardware that takes place in all computers, it is possible that someday theories can be discovered that help us to understand the reciprocal influences between the human mind and the brain (wetware).